-Deciding whether to invest hard-earned money on a Priority Pass membership will depend on an individual’s personal circumstances, frequency of travel, number of travel companions and a host of other factors.
+Deciding whether to invest hard-earned money on a Priority Pass membership will depend on an individual's personal circumstances, frequency of travel, number of travel companions, and a host of other factors.

 Complimentary membership via credit card promotions, like the ones mentioned above, are equivalent to Priority Pass’ Standard membership and provide cardholders with two complimentary passes (total value of US$54).
 These passes can sometimes be used for guest visits.
-Complimentary passes reset at the beginning of each membership year.
+Complimentary passes are reset at the beginning of each membership year.
 Below is a breakdown of complimentary vs paid memberships ($US).

 |Single visit cost||$32 per visit (after free entry)||$32 per visit||$29.90 per visit||*|